harness/developer-hub/docs/continuous-delivery/gitops/create-cluster-with-iam.md

 1. A management cluster that will host the Harness GitOps Agent.

-2. An AWS IAM role ***role/ArgoCD*** that the GitOps Agent will assume.
+2. An AWS IAM role **role/ArgoCD** that the GitOps Agent will assume first.

 3. A testing cluster that we'll deploy a guestbook application into.

-4. An AWS IAM role ***role/Deployer*** that has permissions to deploy applications in your testing cluster.
+4. An AWS IAM role **role/Deployer** that has permissions to deploy applications in your testing cluster.

 ![](static/create-cluster-iam-86.png)

 ## Prerequisites

-Prerequisites An AWS account ready to receive a couple of new VPC's with EKS clusters.
+An AWS account ready to receive a couple of new VPC's with EKS clusters.
+Make sure you also have the following:

 1. [awscli](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) installed and configured for your account